NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 2. In the Profiler window, click on the "Profiler Modules" dropdown.
 3. Select "Normcore" to see the total bandwidth use across the whole app or modules like "Normcore Audio" to see bandwidth for voice chat only.

-<video width="100%" controls><source src={launchProfiler} /></video>
+<video width="100%" controls><source src={openProfiler} /></video>

 Every module has two metrics available:
 - **Sent**: The total data sent per frame to the server.
 - **Received**: The total data received per frame from the server.

 :::tip
 By default Unity's Profiler only stores 300 frames of data.
-We generally recommend setting this to 1000+ frames and disabling vsync in the editor.
+We generally recommend setting this to 1000+ frames and disabling vsync in the editor to ensure framerate doesn't spike and spam profiler frames.
 :::

 ## Profiling